kif-framework/KIF/README.md

 ### Create a Testing Target
 You'll need to create a test target for your app.
 You may already have one named *MyApplication*_Tests if you selected to automatically create unit tests.
 If you did, you can keep using it if you aren't using it for unit tests.
 Otherwise, follow these directions to create a new one.

 Select your project in Xcode and click on "Add Target" in the bottom left corner of the editor.
 Select iOS -> Other -> Cocoa Touch Unit Testing Bundle.
 Give it a product name like "Acceptance Tests", "UI Tests", or something that indicates the intent of your testing process.
 You can select "Use Automatic Reference Counting" even if the remainder of your app doesn't, just to make your life easier.

+The testing target will add a header and implementation file, likely "Acceptance_Tests.m/h" to match your target name.
+Delete those.

 ### Configure the Testing Target
 Now that you have a target for your tests, add the tests to that target.
 With the project settings still selected in the Project Navigator, and the new integration tests target selected in the project settings, select the "Build Phases" tab.
 Under the "Link Binary With Libraries" section, hit the "+" button.
 In the sheet that appears, select "libKIF.a" and click "Add".
 Repeat the process for CoreGraphics.framework.